What to know about variable heart rhythms and AFib

-Peripheral artery disease (PAD), also called peripheral vascular disease, is a narrowing of the peripheral arteries (arteries outside the heart).
+Peripheral artery disease (PAD), also called peripheral vascular disease (PVD), is a narrowing of the peripheral arteries (arteries outside the heart).
 It is a common disorder of the circulatory system and affects approximately 10 million people in the United States.
-To learn more about PAD, watch this video featuring vascular surgeon Jean Starr, MD.

 Peripheral artery disease is usually caused by atherosclerosis, a buildup of fatty deposits in artery walls that leads to restricted blood flow.
 Atherosclerosis affects the heart and can affect arteries throughout the body.